samdenty/Wi-PWN/README.md

 Because these management packets are unencrypted, you just need the mac address of the Wi-Fi router and of the client device which you want to disconnect from the network.
 You don’t need to be in the network or know the password, it’s enough to be in its range.

-### What an ESP8266 is

-The [ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a cheap micro controller with built-in Wi-Fi.
-It contains a powerful 160 MHz processor and it can be programmed using [Arduino](https://www.arduino.cc/en/Main/Software).

-You can buy these chips for under $2 from China!

 ### How to protect against it